Outpatient CT

 Frequently Asked Questions

-• CT reports will be interpreted and finalized by a board-certified radiologist and sent to the referring veterinarian within one business day.
+CT reports will be interpreted and finalized by a board-certified radiologist and sent to the referring veterinarian within two business days.